 How to Use Torijo Kitchen Knives

-• First of all, always use a cutting board when using torijo knives.
+• First of all, always use a cutting board when using Torijo knives.
 This will help protect your countertops and ensure that your knives stay sharp.

 • Secondly, make sure to grip the knife properly.
 You should hold the handle with your index finger and thumb while your other fingers wrap around the back of the blade.
 This will give you more control over the knife and help prevent accidents.

 • Next, always cut away from yourself.
 This may seem like common sense, but it’s important to remember.
-Cutting towards yourself can result in serious injury, so always be aware of where the blade is pointing.
+Cutting toward yourself can result in serious injury, so always be aware of where the blade is pointing.

 • Lastly, keep your knife sharp and always clean it before and after use.
 A dull knife is more likely to cause accidents, so make sure to keep it sharpened.
 And, of course, always clean the blade after each use to prevent the spread of bacteria.